How to Eliminate Excess Sugar from Your Body

 Mid-morning snack: 1 small bowl of almonds.

-Lunch: Grill zucchini, red and yellow peppers, dress with lemon, vinegar and thyme.
-Prepare a cabbage salad with grated carrot, olive oil, lemon, salt and finely chopped parsley.
+Lunch: Grilled zucchini, red and yellow peppers, and lemon, vinegar, and thyme dressing.
+Prepare a cabbage salad with grated carrot, olive oil, lemon, salt, and finely chopped parsley.

-Dinner: Steamed vegetables, baked cod with Brussels sprouts and roasted turnips.
+Dinner: Steamed vegetables and baked cod with Brussels sprouts and roasted turnips.

-Breakfast: 3 scrambled eggs with shrimp and cabbage, radish and mixed nut salad.
+Breakfast: 3 scrambled eggs with shrimp and cabbage and a radish and mixed nut salad.

 Mid-morning snack: 1 small bowl of walnuts.